MotionStream: Real-Time Video Generation with Interactive Motion Controls: Experiments

 \subsection{Streaming Demo and Qualitative Results}

 For streaming demos, we further optimize the pipeline with an efficient Tiny VAE.
-Inspired by~\citep{BoerBohan2025TAEHV}, we design and train a smaller VAE decoder with a combination of adversarial loss and LPIPS regressing original VAE's latent space.
+Inspired by~\cite{BoerBohan2025TAEHV}, we design and train a smaller VAE decoder with adversarial and LPIPS losses, regressing to the original VAE's latent space.
 Tiny VAE removes the VAE bottleneck by reducing the decoding time over 10$\times$, improving Wan 2.1 from 16.7 FPS with 0.69s latency to 29.5 FPS with 0.39s latency, and Wan 2.2 from 10.4 FPS with 1.1s latency to 23.9 FPS with 0.49s latency on a single H100 GPU.
 We provide details for the tiny VAE in Appendix~\ref{sec:sup_tiny}, noting that the performance trade-off from switching to the tiny VAE is marginal in streaming scenarios, as shown in Table~\ref{tab:vae_streaming}.
 Leveraging track representation, our method enables causal, real-time execution of capabilities typically found in motion control approaches, such as mouse-based drag control and motion transfer using tracks from online trackers.
 Figure~\ref{fig:qualitative} demonstrates several of these applications.
+Additionally, we develop an interactive demo that enables real-time user control during streaming generation.
+Figure~\ref{fig:main_streaming_demo} shows an example, with further details in Sec.~\ref{sec:sup_abl} and Figure~\ref{fig:sup_streaming_demo}.